The opportunity that's slipping away while you're building your career

 We established rhythms.
 Family dinners.
 Bedtime routines.
 Weekly family meetings.
 Small habits practiced consistently.

-And we started planning milestone moments.
-Rites of passage.
-Blessings.
-Identity-shaping experiences our kids will never forget.
+And we started planning milestone moments including rites of passage and other identity-shaping experiences our kids will never forget.

 Here's what happened: